 Take one step at a time in your ISO 9001 implementation process.
-We recommend that you start with the section on Document Control.
+We recommend you start with the section on 'document control'.
 Explain the requirements in a meeting or memo, or have the appropriate department managers explain to their staff.

 Training and Work Instructions Go Hand in Hand

 You will see that your employees will almost automatically learn the new ISO 9001 requirements as they incorporate them into their own work instructions.
-We have seen it over and over again: being able to design their own work processes along ISO 9001 requirements will not only lead to improved and more efficient work processes but also increase the motivation of your staff.
+We have seen it over and over again: being able to re-design their own work processes along ISO 9001 requirements will not only lead to improved and more efficient work processes but also increase the motivation of your staff.